james-stevens/wallet-ids-in-dns/README.md

 ## Inspiration
-A previous proposal was published by [Mattias Geniar](https://ma.ttias.be/proposal-cryptocurrency-addresses-dns/), which seems pretty reasonable to me, so I've taken inspiration from it.
+A previous proposal was published by [Mattias Geniar](https://ma.ttias.be/proposal-cryptocurrency-addresses-dns/), which seems pretty reasonable to me, so I've taken a lot of inspiration from it.

 In his proposal, Mattias Geniar suggests including a numeric `priority` field, similar to an `MX` record.
 Although interesting, I think it would be more useful to have